AT A GLANCE

 - General fee: $1,345

 • 97% of 2017–2018 alumni were employed or enrolled in graduate school within nine months of graduation.

 • Graduate placement has exceeded 90% for 26 consecutive years.

 • Recent graduates are employed at top companies including AccuWeather, Whirlpool, The Walt Disney Company, Caterpillar, Motorola Solutions, Boeing, Rolls-Royce, and Riley Hospital for Children.

 The most recent addition to campus, the Center for the Sciences: Chemistry and Biochemistry, is a 55,800-sq. ft. innovative facility consisting of primarily wet laboratories.
 At the core, an interdisciplinary lab facilitates student-faculty collaboration as students hone research skills.
 The Center for the Sciences reinforces Valpo’s commitment to STEM education and engenders great opportunities for innovative teaching and advanced student-faculty research.

 Valpo offers more than 70 undergraduate degree programs and interdisciplinary options through the Colleges of Arts and Sciences, Business, Engineering, and Nursing and Health Professions.
-Recently developed programs include Aviation, Bioengineering, Data Science, Environmental Engineering, Physician Assistant Studies, and Supply Chain and Logistics Management.
+Recently developed programs include Bioengineering, Data Science, Environmental Engineering, Integrated Business and Engineering, Mechatronics, Music Therapy, Physician Assistant Studies, and Supply Chain and Logistics Management.

 Students cultivate strong connections with their professors and classmates as part of a close-knit community.
 Programs for first-year and undecided students offer guidance and tools for academic and career planning and ensure students become involved on campus and persist to graduation as they develop strong analytical, writing, and problem-solving skills.